sipeed/sipeed_wiki/docs/soft/maixpy/en/course/image/image_draw_font/image_draw_font.md

 ---
 title: How to display Chinese
 keywords: maixpy, k210, AIOT, edge computing
-desc: maixpy ​​doc: how to display Chinese
+desc: maixpy  how to display Chinese
 ---